 Lunch was over, and now, it was back to work in his study.
 He had a long day ahead of him.

 It was a large room with two filled bookshelves on the left wall, a third one on the right wall, and a desk across from him in front of the high open window.
-Aragorn glanced up and down the hallway to make sure no one was coming before he stepped inside, shutting the door behind him again before looking around.
+Estel glanced up and down the hallway to make sure no one was coming before he stepped inside, shutting the door behind him again before looking around.
 He made his way across the room to the desk, climbing up onto the chair to see better.
-A thick open book lay on top of it, surrounded by piles of paperwork and a map of Middle Earth.
+A thick open book lay on top of it, surrounded by piles of paperwork and a map of Middle-earth.

 The boy began to reach out to take the top paper from a pile to look it over better, but he paused and gasped quietly when he heard the door handle start to turn.
 He quickly looked around, jumping down from the chair and running across the room to a slightly open closet next to the bookshelf, slipping inside just as the door of the room opened.